 During a stay elsewhere, and when my relations with the flock were quite broken off, difficulties arose in their midst on the subject of a meeting for reading the word, a meeting to which the ministers raised some objections.
-One of them himself designated as a *coup d&#8217;etat,* on their part, the step they took, which resulted in the withdrawal of brethren; the meeting of whom formed the first nucleus of the meeting at L&#8217;Ile.
+One of them himself designated as a *coup d'état*, on their part, the step they took, which resulted in the withdrawal of brethren; the meeting of whom formed the first nucleus of the meeting at L'Ile.
 In no way was I informed of what was passing, or consulted on the subject.
 I had no knowledge of it till later.
 When I heard of it, I despaired of any reconciliation.
-After six years&#8217; discussion it became a question of a distinct clerical
+After six years¬ discussion it became a question of a distinct clerical

-| Amongst other things I did not recognize the principle of the election of pastors by the flock.
+¦ Amongst other things I did not recognize the principle of the election of pastors by the flock.

 {190}

 principle on the one hand, and, on the other hand, a formal denial of that principle.
 Later, one of the pastors addressed himself to me to get me to bring about a reconciliation.
-The difficulties arose about a platform from which the supper was given out and on which the ministers stood alone. &#8220;The platform is a trifle,&#8221; said he to me. &#8220;It is,&#8221; I answered, &#8220;a standard which symbolizes a principle.
-Let the pastors place themselves at the table with the brethren,| and they may be certain of ensuring more influence than by standing on their rights.&#8221; I cordially hope for my part that they may have all the influence that their labour may have brought them.
+The difficulties arose about a platform from which the supper was given out and on which the ministers stood alone.
+"The platform is a trifle," said he to me.
+"It is," I answered, "a standard which symbolizes a principle.
+Let the pastors place themselves at the table with the brethren¦, and they may be certain of ensuring more influence than by standing on their rights."
+I cordially hope for my part that they may have all the influence that their labour may have brought them.

 Although it is true that the question since that time has been much developed, I would still hold to this day the same language.
 And although the flock at Geneva was not all that I could desire, and inasmuch as I could not approve either the election of pastors by the flock or the principle of dissent which was more or less prevalent in its constitution, I can say that the remembrance of my first connection with it, has always rendered this breach infinitely painful.
 One of the pastors of whom I spoke above said to an English brother, that if I had been there the division would certainly not have taken place.
 That is very possible.
 God had other thoughts.
 And I believe in truth, that with regard to all that has taken place in the religious world, and to the development of the principles which lay at the root of the question which agitated the assembly, the position was not tenable.
 The division was none the less painful to me in every respect.
 I was forced to despair of finding any remedy for it.
 If the pastors had consented to take their places at the table when they met to break bread, nothing would have prevented me from trying it.
 The question of clergy was at the bottom of it.